-D. Full Class Presentations: Each super-group will present and explain their definition. (iii) Produce a collective consensus statement for use as a working definition for and throughout this Seminar (it can be a modified version of the above given definition or a considerably different statement).
-V. • In y IAL ASSIGNMENT: Additional Queries Part 1 {see Addendum A for your designated group} Il group prepare a presentation on your designated query.
-You is t hist the out ardy, of rionic sc opportui of the cit niddle management in the Dept of Health and have an irksome employee.
-He fen absent, produces rather substandard work, and continually creates senes calling attention to himself as an indispensable contributor.
-You have nity to pass this employee over to another office within your Department (but by) by writing a glowing recommendation.
-The employee in question is eager after as it will involve a raise in pay and increased responsibilities. per your remarks, write a glowing letter, and rid yourself and your work is problem?
+You are in middle management in the Dept of Health and have an irksome employee.
+He is tardy, often absent, produces rather substandard work, and continually creates histrionic scenes calling attention to himself as an indispensable contributor.
+You have the opportunity to pass this employee over to another office within your Department (but out of the city) by writing a glowing recommendation.
+The employee in question is eager for the transfer as it will involve a raise in pay and increased responsibilities.

+Do you temper your remarks, write a glowing letter, and rid yourself and your work group of this problem?